exakat/php-static-analysis-tools/README.md

 * [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) - PHPCS checks the code for a large range of coding standard.
 * [PHPCheckstyle](https://github.com/PHPCheckstyle/phpcheckstyle) - A tool to help adhere to certain coding conventions.
+* [PHP formatter](https://github.com/mmoreram/php-formatter) - This PHP formatter aims to provide you some bulk actions for you PHP projects to ensure their consistency.

 ### DIY